1974 Norfolk mid-air collision: Investigation

-Both aircraft were found to have been maintained correctly and were legally authorised for the flights.
-Farmwork Services, who had chartered the Pawnee, had informed the local police authority about their proposed operation and type of chemical to be used.
-Nothing in the regulations required them to inform the military although Farmwork Services had, as usual, informed nearby RAF Marham (an operational airfield about 8 nmi from the accident) that they would be spraying an extensive area of Norfolk between June and the end of August 1974.
+Both aircraft were found to have been maintained correctly and were legally authorized for the flights.
+Farmwork Services, who had chartered the Pawnee, had informed the local police authority about their proposed operation and the type of chemical to be used.
+Nothing in the regulations required them to inform the military, although Farmwork Services had, as usual, informed nearby RAF Marham (an operational airfield about 8 nmi from the accident) that they would be spraying an extensive area of Norfolk between June and August 1974.

-Investigation of the wreckage failed to determine if either had a working anti-collision light and it was only possible to determine the height of the accident by the use of eyewitness accounts.
+Investigation of the wreckage failed to determine if either had a working anti-collision light, and it was only possible to determine the height of the accident from eyewitness accounts.
 The collision occurred in good visibility at an estimated height above ground level of 300 ft.
 The investigation could find no evidence to suggest that either of the pilots had a medical problem or that either aircraft had any defect that would have contributed to the accident.

 The rules of the air state that the Pawnee should have given way to the Phantom which was closing from the right.
 But it was accepted that at a closing speed of about 400 kn the time needed by the Pawnee pilot to assess the situation and execute a manoeuvre was minimal.
-It was also a requirement of the Phantom pilot to make sure that he did not collide with the Pawnee but clearly in this accident the lack of time was an element.
-Also the military aircraft had only just turned on to the heading and with the Pawnee 15° to his left the view may well have been obstructed by the Phantom's canopy frame.
+It was also a requirement of the Phantom pilot to make sure that he did not collide with the Pawnee, but clearly in this accident the lack of time was an element.
+Also the military aircraft had only just turned onto the heading, and with the Pawnee 15° to his left the view may well have been obstructed by the Phantom's canopy frame.

-While it accepted the need for the Royal Air Force to practise low level high-speed flying the investigation report was concerned about the lack of information on the military low-flying route available to civil pilots, particularly those involved with crop spraying, pipeline, and powerline inspection.
+While it accepted the need for the Royal Air Force to practise low level high-speed flying, the investigation report was concerned about the lack of information on the military low-flying route available to civil pilots, particularly those involved with crop spraying, pipeline, and powerline inspection.